kvz/airbud/README.md

   console.log(info.attempts);
   // Time it took to complete all attempts console.log(info.totalDuration);
-  // events json is parsed by default console.log(events[0].created_at);
+  // JSON is parsed by default
+  console.log(events[0].created_at);
 });
 ```